Hannah-Sten/TeXiFy-IDEA/README.md

      % arara: biber
      % arara: lualatex: {shell: yes,  action: nonstopmode}

-when you add thesessmall code snippets and call
+when you add these small code snippets and call

     arara -v yourFavoritTexFileHere.tex

 Arara calls lualatex biber and lualatex again.
 Any Jetbrains IDE allows you to add something they call "tools".
-There you can add the arara call and add shortcut.
+There you can add the arara call and add a shortcut.
 Arara pipes the full output from all subsequent commands, which is not all the time usefull to find errors.
-So i put the arara call into a small bash script and add a grep filter.
+So I put the arara call into a small bash script and add a grep filter.

     #!/usr/bin/env bash